broadinstitute/polyphonia/README.md

 Not all potential cross-contamination flagged by polyphonia will be true cross-contamination.
 You should examine and verify any potential cross-contamination that polyphonia flags.

 Consensus-level potential cross-contamination can also be explained by infections by identical genomes.
-Especially if you are sequencing samples from a cluster of infections or samples from the same patient, identical infections may be a more likely explanation.
+Especially if you are sequencing samples from a cluster of infections or samples from the same patient, genetically identical infections may be a more likely explanation.

 Potential cross-contamination at the level of minor alleles (with contaminating allele frequency below 50%) can also be explained by the "contaminated" sample containing multiple infections.
 In the example we run through from our own lab, we suspect that USA-MA-Broad_CRSP-01323-2021 is contaminated by USA-MA-Broad_CRSP-01315-2021 because they are plate neighbors; however, it is also possible that USA-MA-Broad_CRSP-01323-2021 contains a second, minor infection identical to the consensus-level infection in USA-MA-Broad_CRSP-01315-2021.
 There is no way for us to know for sure.